Don't Roll the Dice, Ask Twice: The Two-Query Distortion of Matching Problems and Beyond

-While our results apply to general matching settings, their most impressive implications are for One-Sided Matching: We show that by using only \emph{two} cardinal queries per agent, we can match the bound of $\Theta(\sqrt{n})$ for purely ordinal mechanisms, \emph{without requiring randomization or any normalization}. \textsc{Match-TwoQueries} clearly also outperforms another mechanism of \cite{Amanatidis2021matching}, which uses two queries and achieves a distortion of ${O}(n^{2/3} \sqrt{\log{n}})$, assuming that the values of each agent sum up to $1$.
+While our results apply to general matching settings, their most impressive implications are for One-Sided Matching: We show that by using only \emph{two} cardinal queries per agent, we can match the bound of $\Theta(\sqrt{n})$ for purely ordinal mechanisms, \emph{without requiring randomization or any normalization}. \textsc{Match-TwoQueries} clearly also outperforms another mechanism of \cite{Amanatidis2021matching}, which uses two queries and achieves a distortion of ${O}(n^{2/3} \sqrt{\log{n}})$ assuming that the values of each agent sum up to $1$.
 In contrast, our mechanism works for unrestricted values, and achieves the best possible distortion of $O(\sqrt{n})$ based on conceptually much simpler ideas.

-\paragraph{Results for general social choice.} Given the generality of our approach, one might be curious as to whether similar arguments could be used to show bounds for the general social setting, where $n$ agents have preferences over $m$ alternatives, and the goal is to select an alternative with high social welfare; this was after all the original setting that \citet{amanatidis2020peeking} studied in the introduction of the information-distortion tradeoff research agenda.
-There, the situation is quite similar: the only meaningful upper bounds require $O(\log m)$ queries, and nothing positive is known for smaller numbers of queries.
+\paragraph{Results for general social choice.} Given that our approach works for a wide variety of matching problems, one might be curious as to whether similar arguments could be used to show bounds for the general social choice setting, where $n$ agents have preferences over $m$ alternatives, and the goal is to select an alternative with high social welfare; this was after all the original setting that \citet{amanatidis2020peeking} studied in the introduction of the information-distortion tradeoff research agenda.
+In this setting, the situation is quite similar: the upper bounds follow by mechanisms that ask $O(\log m)$ queries, and nothing positive is known for smaller numbers of queries.